tayabhavsar/School-Shooting-Prevention-Analysis---Sales-Enablement/README.md

 ## 📊 Project Overview
 School safety technology companies face a critical challenge: 9-12 month sales cycles with <20% close rates due to inability to prove ROI.
 District leaders consistently ask: "What percentage of threats does your platform actually address?"
 This analysis provides the answer using 20 years of incident data to quantify which threats behavioral monitoring platforms can address versus physical security measures.

-The Problem
+## Business Problem:

-Sales teams forced into defensive selling and price concessions Customer success teams rely on surface-level metrics (alerts generated, reports submitted) No empirical data to answer: "Why invest in behavioral monitoring vs. physical security?"
+- Sales teams forced into defensive selling and price concessions
+- Customer success teams rely on surface-level metrics (alerts generated, reports submitted)
+- No empirical data to answer: "Why invest in behavioral monitoring vs. physical security?"

-The Solution
+The Solution:
 SQL-based analysis of 177 U.S. school shooting incidents (1999-2019) that quantifies addressable risk and provides data-driven sales enablement metrics.

 ## 🎯 Key Findings